DOTONESIX/Umlaut/README.md

-# uMLaut
+# Umlaut

-The uMLaut library simplifies data science model deployment and querying.
-It provides a single access point for all your models and an interface to interact with them. uMLaut models can be as extensive as deep learning models or as simple as a reusable code block.
+Umlaut simplifies operational analytics for data teams.
+Centralize critical business logic and track all uses of that logic in a single location.
+Umlaut is built on top of [MLflow](https://bit.ly/3eHJsx3) and offers a simple Python class to assist with tracking and running models.
+Umlaut is designed to be used by data teams of all sizes and is a great tool for small teams without dedicated data scientists.

-### uMLaut offers
+### Umlaut offers
-- simple commands to track and query models
+- simple commands to track and run models
 - history of all model query inputs and results
 - model lifecycle management
 - access to multiple versions of the same model